 Seller shall, as soon as practicable, make the required regulatory filing with the for abandonment of the Assets, and shall pursue FERC's approval thereof.
 Buyer shall fully cooperate with Seller, at Seller’s expense, for purposes of obtaining all such required regulatory approvals.
 Seller shall give Buyer a full copy of Seller’s intended abandonment application at least 15 days before Seller files it with the Commission.

 Buyer shall have the right to file a Petition with the Commission to obtain a ruling that, upon Closing, none of the Assets shall be subject to the jurisdiction of the FERC under the Natural Gas Act (the “Declaratory Order”).
-Buyer shall, if at all, file for the Declaratory Order within 10 business daysor as soon as reasonablypracticable of Seller's abandonment application filing with the Commission.
-Buyer shall be responsible for obtaining any and all other regulatory approvals, licenses permits or other authorizations necessary to acquire and operate the Assets.
+Buyer shall, if at all, file for the Declaratory Order within 10 business days of Seller's abandonment application filing with the Commission.
+Buyer shall be responsible for obtaining any and all other regulatory approvals, licenses, permits or other authorizations necessary to acquire and operate the Assets.
 To the extent that Buyer is so required to obtain such authorizations, it shall, as soon as practicable, file for and diligently pursue such approval and Seller shall cooperate fully with Buyer for purposes of obtaining such regulatory approvals.

-6.8 Risk of Loss of the Assets; Casualty Loss .
-The risk of loss to the Assets shall remain with the Sellerof the Assets until the Effective Time, and Buyer will receive the Assets, taken as a whole, in generally good operating condition and repair, ordinary wear and tear excepted.
+6.8 Risk of Loss of the Assets; Casualty Loss.
+The risk of loss to the Assets shall remain with the Seller until the Effective Time, and Buyer will receive the Assets, taken as a whole, in generally good operating condition and repair, ordinary wear and tear excepted.
 In the event any of the Assets shall be damaged by fire or other casualty prior to the Closing Date, the parties will negotiate in good faith reasonable compensation reflecting the reasonable costs of repair to the extent such repair, replacement or reconstruction has not occurred at or prior to the Closing, and including the time to make such repairs, replacements or reconstruction and taking into account the insurance proceeds, if any, received by Seller.
-If the cost to remedy the casualty loss exceeds 51% of the Purchase Price, or if the time to remedy the casualty loss to a condition existing immediately prior to the casualty loss exceeds a period of 60 days, then Buyer shall have the right to terminate this Agreement.
+If Seller delivers written notice to Buyer that the cost to remedy the casualty loss exceeds [51%] of the Purchase Price, or that the time to remedy the casualty loss to a condition existing immediately prior to the casualty loss will exceed a period of 60 days, then either Buyer or Seller shall have the right to terminate this Agreement pursuant to Section 11.1(f).

-6.9 Allocation of Taxes .
+[6.9 Allocation of Taxes.

 (a) Buyer shall pay and be liable for any sales, use, gross receipts, documentary, recording, stamp, transfer, or similar taxes that arise from and are due and payable as a consequence of the sale of the Assets pursuant to this agreement consistent with whom such taxes, assessments or fees are levied or imposed by law.
 Seller and Buyer shall cooperate in filing all necessary documentation and returns with respect to Transfer Taxes.
 Buyer will have no obligation for income taxes and franchise taxes of the Seller as a result of this transaction, or for any taxes related to the ownership and operation of the Assets (as to which this purchase agreement relates) prior to the Effective Date.

-Both Seller and Buyer believe the sale of to be exempt from any sales taxes, and both parties agree and recognize that these assets being transferred hereunder constitute an identifiable business segment such that no sales or use tax would be due under 34 Texas Administrative Code Section 3.316(d).
+Both Seller and Buyer believe the sale of the Assets to be exempt from any sales taxes, and both parties agree and recognize that these assets being transferred hereunder constitute an identifiable business segment such that no sales or use tax would be due under 34 Texas Administrative Code Section 3.316(d).]

 (b) Any sales, use, gross receipts, documentary, recording, stamp, transfer, or similar taxes that are due and payable as a consequence of ownership and operation of the Assets prior to the date of Closing shall be the responsibility of Seller.